 The conversational approach eliminates the queue of data requests that bog down analytics teams.
 AI agents for data analysis handle routine questions so your analysts can focus on complex strategic projects.

 The key differentiator for successful implementations lies in trust.
 Generative AI systems that operate as black boxes rarely gain adoption in retail organizations.
+Your teams need to understand how the system arrived at its conclusions, see the underlying data, and verify the logic.

 How to Implement AI in the Retail Industry Successfully

-Most retail AI projects fail because organizations layer AI onto legacy BI dashboards or use black-box solutions their teams don't trust.
+Most retail AI projects fail because organizations layer AI onto legacy BI dashboards or use black-box solutions their teams don’t trust.
+Successful implementation requires a different approach:

 Zenlytic delivers on these requirements in the following ways: